snap-ci/snap-deploy/README.md

 # SnapDeploy

-A deploy tool for continuous deployment.
+A simple cli tool to help with Heroku and AWS deployments.
 Used by [Snap CI](https://snap-ci.com)

 ## Installation

+SnapDeploy is already available in the Snap CI build environment.
+You can simply start using it in your builds by invoking the `snap-deploy` command.

-Add this line to your application's Gemfile:
+If you want to use `snap-deploy` outside the Snap CI environment, you can add this line to your application's Gemfile:

     gem 'snap_deploy'